Naotsun19B/PulldownBuilder/README.md

 [Naotsun](https://twitter.com/Naotsun_UE)

 ## History

+- (2021/06/02) v1.2
+  Added the ability to replace already used values with new names when the underlying data in the pull-down menu is updated

 - (2021/05/29) v1.1
   Fixed an issue where specifying a data table created from UserDefinedStruct as a PulldownContents asset would not work properly